DyHealthNet/NApy/README.md

     * If C++-based: call your C++ version of your test with `libnapy.new_test(...)`
 7. Implement correctness tests in the [NApy_benchmark](https://github.com/DyHealthNet/NApy_benchmark) repository under `tests/test_napy.py`.
 Ideally, they should include testing of all implemented parameters and comparisons against at least two further statistical tools (e.g. Python-based and R-based).

+If you run into any problems while implementing your test, please open an issue in this GitHub repository so we can try to help you.

 # Examples for Interoperability with scikit-learn and PyTorch

 We provide two examples showing NApy's interoperability with other libraries: